-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

-Step 1: Register a Business Name
+Step 1: Choose an LLC Name

 – Limited Liability Company

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 If there is a name you want to use, but are not ready to form the LLC, a Name Reservation application can be filed with the Secretary of State and will hold a name for up to 120 days.